nitya-nepal/vedanasoft.com/src/pages/index.md

   Not just as a developer, we work like a partner with our clients, Knowing our clients and their business is very much necessary for us.
-We don't wish to work like a blind developer but take part in developing and maturing the ideas or business ideas into the system that will give our clients maximum benefits, deliver decision making statistics and integrate the system even as deep as its operation.
+We don't wish to work like a blind developer but take part in developing and maturing the ideas or business ideas into the system to intrigate with business models that will give our clients maximum benefits, deliver decision making statistics and blend and integrate the system even as deep as its operations.
 h2Section3: OUR SERVICES
 pSubtitleSection3A: >-
   Far far away, behind the word mountains, far from the countries Vokalia and